plantsandmachines/plantsandmachines.github.io/_posts/2014-04-28-we-have-a-few-questions-de.markdown

 ---
 layout: post
-published: false
 title: "we have a few qestions"
 date: 2014-04-28 14:14:14
-tags: [survey, development, design]
+tags: [survey, development, design, hide]
 teaserimage: /images/landing-page/survey.jpg
 teaserimagealt: this is a post image